-As The Civic Kitchen’s co-founder and lead instructor, Chef Jen Nurse’s passion is teaching home cooks the skills they need to gain confidence in their own kitchens.
-She finds gratification in seeing the excitement on students’ faces when they realize they’re mastering something they had feared.
-Her mission is to remind students to take in the world around them, to treat others with civility, to learn about and respect each other’s cultures – all through the medium of shared food experiences.
+Jen Nurse’s passion is teaching home cooks the skills they need to thrive in their own kitchens.
+She never tires of seeing the excitement on students’ faces as they realize they are mastering something they found mysterious or even feared.
+Her mission at The Civic Kitchen is creating shared food experiences that remind participants of the joy of working with our hands as well as our minds, taking in the world around us, fostering connection and civility as we learn about and respect each other’s food cultures.

-Previous to founding The Civic Kitchen, Jen led cooking classes for kids and adults at Tante Marie’s Cooking School, 18 Reasons, and elementary and middle schools throughout the San Francisco Bay Area.
+Before opening The Civic Kitchen, Jen led cooking classes for youngsters and adults at Tante Marie’s Cooking School, 18 Reasons, and elementary and middle schools throughout the San Francisco Bay Area.

-After years as a prolific and curious home cook, Jen studied pastry arts at the Art Institute of Seattle.
-Upon graduation, she left her safe, 15-year telecommunications career behind to open an award-winning boutique bakery in Seattle.
-After relocating to San Francisco, Jen worked as a pastry chef and recipe developer before enrolling in Tante Marie’s professional culinary program to learn the savory side of cooking after years as a dessert aficionado.
-Shortly thereafter, she found her deepest love of cooking when she began to teach.
+Earlier in life, Jen studied pastry arts at the Art Institute of Seattle after decades as a prolific and curious home cook.
+She then jettisoned her secure longtime telecommunications career to open an awardwinning boutique bakery in the Seattle area.
+After relocating to San Francisco, Jen worked as a pastry chef and recipe developer before enrolling in Tante Marie’s professional culinary program to learn more about the savory side of cooking.
+There she found her deepest love of kitchen work when she began to teach.

 Jen credits her mother’s exceptional home cooking (crêpes with Mornay sauce?
-Go, Mom!), her Aunt Josie’s beef empanadas, and a transformative teenage year in Brescia, Italy with sparking her culinary curiosity.
+Go, Mom!), her Aunt Josie’s Argentinian empanadas, and a transformative teenage year in Brescia, Italy with sparking her endless culinary curiosity.